green-code-initiative/ecoCode-javascript/eslint-plugin/docs/rules/avoid-high-accuracy-geolocation.md

-# Alerts to not use high accuracy geolocation when trying to locate a user (`@ecocode/avoid-high-accuracy-geolocation`)
+# Avoid using high accuracy geolocation in web applications (`@ecocode/avoid-high-accuracy-geolocation`)

 ⚠️ This rule _warns_ in the ✅ `recommended` config.